byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<serhack>** About development
 **\<serhack>** - Implemented a verifying payment script - Implemented the 70% of Woocommerce extension (missing: translations, some improvements on User Interface and User Experience) - Implemented the 40% of Prestashop plugin (missing: translations, User interface, solid backend) Until september I will complete the 90% two plugins (probably missing: translations by community)
 **\<serhack>** Business part: - I've tried to contact Automattic, company of Woocommerce, and I've asked them if they were able to put our integrations under "Trusted extension" list.
 They answered me after two days: "Hello [..], currently our market is closed [..]".
 No way, I think they have special contracts with company like paypal and strype :( - I'm trying to submit the Woocommerce Payment Gateway to Wordpress.org list , I have to improve my librar
 because I discovered that cURL is very very slow with wordpress. - I will try to sell the integrations on markets like Codecanyon by Envato.
-Please pay attention: I won't sell "plugins", but I will sell "Business support" in order to support other sub-projects by community (like ByteRub mobile wallet) - There is an option that will increase payments by ByteRub: every user that will pay by XMR will receive a discount on e-shop of merchant.
+Please pay attention: I won't sell "plugins", but I will sell "Business support" in order to support other sub-projects by community (like ByteRub mobile wallet) - There is an option that will increase payments by ByteRub: every user that will pay by BTR will receive a discount on e-shop of merchant.
 Merchant ca
 select if he/she wants to incentivate byterub as payment.
 **\<serhack>** this is the huge text that I wrote yesterday
 **\<serhack>** what do you think?
 I can show you some screenshots